MrDerrick-007/PlantSitter/README.md

   <h3 align="center">PlantSitter Project<3</h3>

   <p align="center">
-    A project for automate the management of your beautiful plants based with ESP32 :smile:
+    A project for automate the management of your beautiful plants based on ESP32 :smile:
     <br />
     <br />
     <br />